 There are other opportunities for mentoring within the residency program at CHOP.
-Both the Chairman of Pediatrics, Joseph St. Geme, MD, and the Program Director, Lisa Zaoutis, MD, are excellent sources for mentorship within the Department of Pediatrics.
+Both the Chairman of Pediatrics, Joseph St. Geme, MD, and the Program Director, Jeanine Ronan, MD, MS, MSEd, are excellent sources for mentorship within the Department of Pediatrics.
 Residents will also have the opportunity to develop ad hoc mentoring relationships with subspecialists, continuity with clinic attendings, and other faculty and community professionals.
 Long-term, genuine relationships are often initiated during the three-year relationship with primary care attending physicians or while working together on the floor services, in the Emergency Department or the intensive care units.